helgoboss/helgobox/README.md

 ### Release

-This is mainly a checklist for ReaLearn's author.
+This serves mainly as checklist for ReaLearn's author.

 1. Bump up the version number in [main/Cargo.toml](main/Cargo.toml).
     - Either to a prerelease (e.g. `1.12.0-pre1`) or a final release (e.g. `1.12.0`).